DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 required properties.
 Can also occur when editing released json files manually.

 Example number and message can vary.
-Example 0 should always be the required properties.
-Example 1 is recommended to contain properties most commonly used by applications.

 <details>
 <summary>check: "example 0 did not validate against schema: data should NOT have additional properties"</summary>